 “There has been some movement for restaurants to open up for Muslims, and preparing halal food,” he says.

-Apart from the Middle East, there are an increasing number of tourists from Muslim countries in east Asia, such as Indonesia and Malaysia, to Japan.
+Apart from the Middle East, there is an increasing number of tourists from Muslim countries in East Asia, such as Indonesia and Malaysia, to Japan.